Please ensure Javascript is enabled for purposes of website accessibility

 The Letter H makes the sound /h/ as in hat.

-Here’s a great resource from Jack Hartman – Learn the Letter H. This is a fun way to explore letter recognition, the letter’s sound H makes, and what the upper case and lower case letter Hh looks
+Here’s a great resource from Jack Hartman – Learn the Letter H. This is a fun way to explore letter recognition, the letter’s sound H makes, and what the upper case and lower case letter Hh looks like.

 Letter H Crafts for Preschoolers